 - Visual pipeline management

-- Internal communication, project management, CRM in one platform
+- Internal communication, project management, and CRM in one platform

 - Extensive integrations